 2. Continue to stay involved as parents:

-The American Academy of Child & Adolescent Psychiatry states that the children of divorce do better when the parents continue to remain involved in their upbringing.
+The American Academy of Child & Adolescent Psychiatry states that children of divorce maintain better academic performance when the parents continue to remain involved in their upbringing.
 Despite the divorce, ensure you celebrate all important family events, especially your child’s birthday, together.
 Continue to guide your child as a parent so that he/she has a healthy childhood.
-Tell them that your decision should not influence their life and that they continue to have a normal with activities like going to school, studying, and playing with friends.
+Tell them that your decision should not influence their life and that they continue to have a normal life with activities like going to school, studying, and playing with friends.

 3. Maintain a healthy routine:

 This is applicable especially to toddlers and preschoolers.
 Do not let divorce disrupt the routine of your child when he/ she is a toddler or an infant.
 Keep feeding, bathing, and sleeping, all at the same time like it was before.
 Cuddle with the child and make it a point to spend quality time.
 It will all bring a sense of normalcy in the life of the child.

 4. Avoid long and murky custody disputes:

 A custody battle is the ugly legal spat between divorcing couples about the guardianship rights of the child.
 It is settled in a court of law and can take an awfully long time to resolve.
 Children can find the experience stressful especially if the court puts the onus on the child, by asking him/her to choose one parent.
 To prevent agony to the child, keep him/her out of any legal proceedings.
 Instead, opt to nurture the child together as parents, despite splitting as a couple.